vektorlab/pyvideo2/content/posts/pycon_2009_how_alterway_releases_web_applications_using_zc.buildout_(#22).md

 Speakers: []
 Tags: [pycon, pycon2009, zc.buildout]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-HowAlterWayReleasesWebApplicationsUsingZcbuildout747-905.jpg'
-Title: '"PyCon 2009: How AlterWay releases web applications using zc.buildout (#22)"'
+Title: 'PyCon 2009: How AlterWay releases web applications using zc.buildout (#22)'
 ---

 This talk will describe how zc.buildout is used in our company every day to